Louis B. Sloan: Sloan as teacher and mentor

-Sloan taught at PAFA from 1962-1997.
+Sloan taught at PAFA from 1962 to 1997.
 He was described as a kind, gentle and soft-spoken man who mentored many Black and white students.
 He took his students on annual painting trips to the Catskills, the Delaware Water Gap and the Poconos Mountains in Pennsylvania, and to a camp in the Adirondack Mountains in New York state near Split Rock Falls along Lake Champlain.
 He painted what some consider one of his best works "Spirit" at the Adirondack camp there.
 He would also take his students to spots in the Philadelphia region.
 He had been taking these outdoor trips since the 1960s, sketching and fishing in the summer and painting from the sketches in the wintertime.

 His student Barkley Hendricks, who became an internationally known artist, recalled seeing Sloan bundled against the cold with his brushes and easels.
 Sloan loved the outdoors.
 "Being outside is wonderful," he told a reporter.

 As a child, Sloan's parents taught him to play the piano.
 He learned to play by ear and could remember a piece in his mind long after he could no longer hear it.
 He painted landscapes the same way, he said.
 If he saw something that excited him, he would capture it his mind and paint it from memory.

 Sloan retired in 1997.
-Along with teaching at PAFA, Sloan was a guest instructor in landscape painting at the Barn Studio of Art in Millville, NJ, during the 1980s.
+Along with teaching at PAFA, Sloan was a guest instructor in landscape painting at the Barn Studio of Art in Millville, New Jersey, during the 1980s.